shawnduong/HackerPass/doc/ino.md

 ## Footnotes

+The bulk of these footnotes are future directions.

 1. Removal of unused `len` variable is possible as HackerPass units are guaranteed to always be 4-byte UIDs.
 2. `ti` stores the time of either setup completion or the last send cache flush time, whichever is later.
 It is used so that the send cache can flush to the API a minimum of 10 seconds since the last flush.
 In the future, this can be used to sleep the Wi-Fi antenna and only wake when flushing, possibly reducing power consumption.
 3. It is recognized that updating the user cache upon a card-to-be-provisioned being not found in the cache, but being already found on the API may be a bug.
 This may not be the case in multi-provisioner setups, but in single-provisioner testing, this may be a race condition or related bug.